Career and Technical Certificate

 Candidates interested in this program should be interested in working with their hands, not be afraid of heights, enjoy the challenges of working outside in an industrial setting and be willing to travel across the country for work.
 This program will prepare graduates for certification tests in specific welding codes, such as AWS D1.1 – Structural code.
 The welding technology program also positions a student to earn nationally recognized credentials from completion of the National Center for Construction Education and Research (NCCER) curriculum used in the program.
 The student will also have the opportunity to earn industry recognized welding certifications from the American Welding Society.

 The Welding Technology program is a limited admission program admitting students in the fall and spring terms for day or night time classes.
-Students wishing to enter this program will need to pass a drug screen test to be eligible for admission.

 The U.S. Bureau of Labor Statistics reports that the need for welders is expected to grow by 26 percent by 2020.
 The welding industry will face a shortage of about 400,000 welders by 2024, according to the American Welding Society.
 The average age of a welder is 55 and the coming wave of retirements will leave the US with a great deficit in skilled welders in the work force.